Matt Cameron: Other musical projects (1990-present)

 Other drumming contributions by Cameron include four tracks on Eleven's 1995 album, Thunk, the track "Disappearing One" on former bandmate Chris Cornell's 1999 solo album, Euphoria Morning, and Geddy Lee's 2000 solo album, My Favourite Headache.

 Cameron has enjoyed a friendship with fellow drummer Jeremy Taggart of Canadian rock group Our Lady Peace.
 When Taggart was sidelined with an ankle injury during the recording of that group's 2000 album, Spiritual Machines, Cameron played drums on two songs on the album, "Right Behind You (Mafia)" and "Are You Sad?".
 Cameron contributed to the soundtrack for the 2002 film Spider-Man, playing on "Hero" with Chad Kroeger and Josey Scott.
 As Cameron was unable to attend the shoot, Jeremy Taggart returned the favor and is shown in Cameron's place in the video.

 Cameron, along with Pearl Jam bandmate Mike McCready, contributed two songs to Peter Frampton's instrumental album, Fingerprints (2006).
 These include a cover of Soundgarden's "Black Hole Sun" and "Blowin' Smoke".

 Cameron has lent his talents to Submersible Music's DrumCore software.

 In 2013, Cameron performed with drummers Janet Weiss of Sleater Kinney, and Zach Hill of Death Grips on an all-drum album entitled Drumgasm.

 In 2020, Nighttime Boogie Association released their first two singles.
-The supergroup formed by Cameron, Taylor Hawkins, Buzz Osborne and Steven McDonald plans to release more music in 2021.
+The supergroup formed by Cameron, Taylor Hawkins, Buzz Osborne and Steven McDonald described plans in 2021 to continue releasing more music; however, this was cut short after Hawkins' untimely and tragic passing in 2022.

 In 2021 Cameron, along with Kim Thayil, bassist Krist Novoselic (Nirvana, Giants in the Trees), guitarist Bubba Dupree (Hater, Void), and vocalists Jennifer Johnson and Jillian Raye (Giants in the Trees) formed the group 3rd Secret.
 Their self-titled debut album, which they recorded at The Bait Shop in Bellevue, Washington with producer Jack Endino was released in April 2022.
 The group also performed at the Museum of Pop Culture in Seattle.
 Also in 2021, Cameron and Thayil were featured on the track "Only Love Can Save Me Now" on The Pretty Reckless album, Death by Rock and Roll, with both also appearing in the video for the song.

+On October 3, 2026, Cameron will appear at the Power to the People Festival at Merriweather Post Pavilion in Columbia, MD.
+The festival, which is being put on by Tom Morello, will also feature performances by Morello, Bruce Springsteen, Foo Fighters and many others.
+The festival is being held in response to President Donald Trump.